-The historically low interest rate environment was created in part by the world's major central banks keeping their overnight policy interest rates at, near or below zero percent and implementing monetary policy facilities, such as asset purchase programs, to anchor longer-term interest rates below historical levels.
 During periods of very low or negative interest rates, the Fund may be unable to maintain positive returns or pay dividends to Fund shareholders.
-Certain countries have recently experienced negative interest rates on certain fixed-income instruments.
 Very low or negative interest rates may magnify interest rate risk.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, result in heightened market volatility and detract from the Fund's performance to the extent the Fund is exposed to such interest rates.
 Additionally, under certain market conditions in which interest rates are set at low levels and the market prices of portfolio securities have increased, the Fund may have a very low, or even negative yield.
 A low or negative yield would cause the Fund to lose money in certain conditions and over certain time periods.
-Central banks may increase their short-term policy rates or begin phasing out, or "tapering," accommodative monetary policy facilities in the future.
-The timing, coordination, magnitude and effect of such policy changes on various markets is uncertain, and such changes in monetary policy may adversely affect the value of the Fund's investments.
+The historically low interest rate environment in recent years heightens the risks associated with rising interest rates.